Major and Minor Exploration

 there are appropriate resources available to you at IWU!

-Utilize the resources on campus in the Academic Advising Center (Holmes Hall - Room
+Utilize the resources on campus in the Office of Academic Advising (Holmes Hall -

-110, through the Office of the Registrar) and in the Hart Career Center in the Welcome
+Room 110, through the Office of the Registrar) and in the Hart Career Center in the

 Evaluate your interests, skills, values and how they will coincide with various majors